Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Conclusion

 \section{Conclusion}

 This paper recognizes the role of high-frequency information in graph representation learning.
-The proposed HP filter completes the spectrum of graph filters and yield significant better representation learning on several empirical tasks.
+The proposed HP filter completes the spectrum of graph filters and yield significantly better representations on several empirical tasks.
+The importance of the non-smooth component in graph signals can be revealed by the new defined S-value.